manolofdez/AsyncBluetooth/README.md

 ### Write value to characteristic

-Simlar to reading, we have convenience functions for writing to characteristics.
+Similar to reading, we have convenience functions for writing to characteristics.

 ```swift
 try await peripheral.writeValue(